 C-404 Landfill.
-The C-404 Hazardous Waste Landfill is currently subject to post-closure monitoring under Hazardous Waste Management Facility Permit KY8-890-008-982.
+The C-404 Hazardous Waste Landfill is currently subject to post-closure monitoring under the Hazardous Waste Management Facility Permit KY8-890-008-982.
 The C-404 Hazardous Waste Landfill currently is being monitored under detection monitoring (semiannual sampling) according to permit requirements, including Attachment E of the permit, "Groundwater Monitoring."
 The groundwater is monitored utilizing nine MWs (Figure C.2).
 There are six downgradient and three upgradient compliance point wells.
 Per the permit, sample aliquots shall be withdrawn in the following order: volatiles, total metals, and radionuclides.
 Remaining permit requirements may follow the radionuclide sample collection.
 Samples are to be collected twice a year: January through March as one sampling event and July through September as the second event.
 Results from the January through March event are reported to KDWM by May 30 and results from the July through September event are reported to KDWM by November 30.

 An alternate source demonstration (ASD) was conducted in 2021 in response to a statistical exceedance for Tc-99 in MW84A.
 This ASD has determined that the Tc-99 contamination is indicative of dissolved contamination in the RGA and is not derived from contamination associated with construction of RGA well MW84A (FRNP 2021c).
-In accordance with the permit, compliance monitoring for radiological constituents will be conducted quarterly at the C-404 Landfill during FY 2022.
+In accordance with the permit, compliance monitoring for radiological constituents was conducted quarterly at the C-404 Landfill during FY 2022.
+Compliance monitoring for radiological constituents will continue to be conducted quarterly during FY 2023 until the required groundwater fate and transport report is submitted and a decision is made to change the sampling frequency.